 The Library was established in 1910.
 It operates under the general supervision of the Yolo County Board of Supervisors, which appoints the County Librarian and the County Library Advisory Board.

-The Library is funded by property taxes, state funds, library fines and fees, and donations.
-Davis area voters approved a special tax in 1989 for additional services at the Davis Branch including Sunday hours.
+The Library is funded by property taxes, state funds, library fees, and donations.
+Davis area voters approved a special tax in 1989 for additional services at the Stephens Davis Branch including Sunday hours.
+The cities of West Sacramento and Winters also contribute additional funds for enhanced library services.

 When you apply for a Yolo County Library card, you need to present written verification of your present mailing address, preferably your driver’s license.
 Children under age 18 need the signature of a parent or legal guardian on the application form.
 The library card gives you borrowing privileges at all Yolo County Library branches.
 Residents of California are eligible to obtain library cards from most public libraries in this state.